Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Chain structure and conformations

 \section{Chain structure and conformations}

-At low $T$ a polymer has a regular sequence of dihedral angles.
-For example, low-$T$ polyethylene (PE) is an all-\textit{trans} rod-like molecule, whereas low-$T$ isotactic PS is a rod-like helix with alternating \textit{trans} and \textit{gauche} conformations.
-At higher $T$, the activation of higher energy dihedral sequences disorders the ground state so that longer polymers are more likely to be disordered and have the prolate ellipsoid shape of long flexible random coil polymers \cite{kreer2001monte}; hence, polymers show $M$-dependent variations in average chain configuration and thus chain shape.
+The low-$T$ equilibrium conformation of a single polymer chain has a regular sequence of dihedral angles.
+For example, low-$T$ polyethylene (PE) is an all-\textit{trans} (rod-like) molecule, whereas low-$T$ isotactic PS is a rod-like helix with alternating \textit{trans} and \textit{gauche} conformations.
+At higher $T$ the activation of higher-energy dihedral sequences disorders the ground state so that longer polymers are more likely to be disordered and have the prolate ellipsoid shape of long flexible random coil polymers \cite{kreer2001monte}; hence, polymers show $M$-dependent variations in average chain configuration and thus chain shape \cite{NAKAMURA20125}.

-To characterise the $M$-dependent variations in chain-structure at $T=T_g(M)$, we here use the Rotational Isomeric State (RIS) method \cite{flory2} to calculate two metrics of chain structure \cite{jeong2015mass} near $T_g$: (i) the Flory characteristic ratio $C_n=\left<R_{e}^2\right>/n_bl_b^2$, where $R_{e}$ is the chain end-to-end distance, $n_b$ is the number of backbone bonds, and $l_b$ is the average bond length; and (ii) the aspect ratio $\Lambda^2=\lambda_3^2/\lambda_1^2$, where $\lambda_3^2$ and $\lambda_1^2$ are respectively the largest and smallest eigenvalues of the average polymer conformational tensor (see Methods and SI).
+To characterise the $M$-dependent variations in chain-structure at $T=T_g(M)$, we use the Rotational Isomeric State (RIS) method \cite{floryRIS} to calculate two metrics of chain structure \cite{jeong2015mass}: (i) the Flory characteristic ratio $C_n=R_{e}^2/n_bl_b^2$, where $R_{e}^2$ is the average squared chain end-to-end distance, $n_b$ is the number of backbone bonds, and $l_b$ is the average bond length; and (ii) the aspect ratio $\Lambda^2=\lambda_3^2/\lambda_1^2$\cite{jeong2015mass}, where $\lambda_3^2$ and $\lambda_1^2$ are respectively the largest and smallest eigenvalues of the average polymer conformational tensor (Appendix~\ref{app:Methods} and \ref{sec:RIS}).
 A small $C_n$ denotes a more flexible molecule, while $\Lambda^2$ parametrizes the chain shape.
-Both metrics are calculated at $T_g(M)$ for PMMA, PS, PDMS, and poly(propylene glycol)-dimethyl ether (PPG-DME), or at $T_g=200$\,K for poly(ethylene) (PE) (results for PE at different fixed $T$ are shown in Fig.~S3 in the SI).
+Both metrics are calculated at $T_g(M)$ for PMMA, PS, PDMS, and poly(propylene glycol)-dimethyl ether (PPG-DME), or at $T_g=200$\,K for poly(ethylene) (PE) \cite{PENote}. (results for PE at different fixed $T$ are shown in Appendix~\ref{sec:RISstats}; Fig.~\ref{fig:deltaPE}).